Simulated Interactive Debugging: Pilot User Study

 \subsection{Threats to Validity}

-Since we only performed a first pilot study with eight CS students, our results may not generalize.
-We focused our user study on a small number of students to receive focused feedback for the next development phase.
-Nevertheless, the results of our profiling survey showed that the participants are in our target, i.e., beginners in programming with no or only very limited experience with (interactive) debugging.
-For the next cycle of user studies, we will attempt to reach a larger set of participants.
-In order to mitigate the threat of manual errors in our analysis, we ensured that all results were analyzed and agreed upon by two authors independently.
+We performed a first, small pilot study with eight CS students, i.e., our results may not generalize.
+We focused on a small number of students to receive focused feedback for the next development phase.
+The results of our profiling survey showed that the participants are in our target, i.e., beginners in programming with no or very limited (interactive) debugging experience.
+For the next cycle of user studies, we will try to reach a larger set of participants.
+To mitigate the threat of manual errors in our analysis, we ensured that all results were analyzed and agreed upon by two authors independently.